Last Updated on August 30, 2020 by queenie mak

-During the last few trips, I rolled and tucked away all my clothes in three packing cubes which resulted in a half-empty pack after all the efficient organization.
+During the last few trips, I rolled and tucked away all my clothes in two packing cubes which resulted in a half-empty pack after all the efficient organization.

 So because I have been bringing fewer items on each trip, I thought I could try a smaller backpack.
 I’ve been contemplating the idea for the last two years, so I’m finally taking the plunge.

 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

 Related Post – a comprehensive guide to choosing the best backpack